[ Ver esta página en español ]

 COVID-19 Precautions

-The Early Intervention Program is delivering high-quality services to children and families while taking precautions to keep everyone safe during COVID-19.
+The Early Intervention Program is delivering high-quality services to children and families while taking COVID-19 precautions.

-To keep families safe and provide the support and services they need, you can:
+To stay safe and receive the support and services you need, you can:

-• Attend your child’s Initial Individualized Family Service Planning meeting in person.
+• Choose to attend your child’s Individualized Family Service Planning meetings in person or remotely.

 • Decide if you want your Early Intervention services delivered through teletherapy, in person or a mixture of both.